-All directors are expected to attend all meetings of the Board of Directors and of the Board of Directors committees on which they serve.
-All directors currently serving on the Board of Directors also serve on the board of directors of the Bank.
-The board of directors of the Bank met ten (10) times in 2022.
-The Board of Directors met six (6) times in 2022.
-All incumbent directors attended more than seventy-five percent (75%) of the aggregate number of all meetings of the Board of Directors and the committees of the Board of Directors on which he or she served during 2022.
-The Company's independent directors periodically meet in executive session without management present.
+All directors are expected to attend all meetings of the Board of Directors and committees of the Board of Directors on which they serve.
+All directors currently serving on the Board of Directors also serve on the board of directors of the Bank, other than Ms. Meredith whose appointment as a director of the Bank will be effective upon the receipt of all appropriate regulatory approvals and non-objections.
+The board of directors of the Bank met eleven (11) times in 2023.
+The Board of Directors met thirteen (13) times in 2023.
+All incumbent directors attended more than seventy-five percent (75%) of the aggregate number of all meetings of the Board of Directors and the committees of the Board of Directors on which he or she served during 2023.
+The Company's independent directors meet at least quarterly in executive session without management present.